Vital Remains: Formation and early years

-Glen Benton era
+Glen Benton era and Dave Suzuki's departure

 In 2003, Glen Benton, vocalist/bassist of Deicide joined Vital Remains as a session vocalist for Vital Remains' fifth album, Dechristianize.
+According to one interview, Lazaro was working as a guitar tech on tour for Deicide and had tried to get Benton to do a feature on a song years before.
+It didn't work out, but they later managed to get Glen to do all the vocals on Dechristianize.
 The album received critical acclaim, and the band toured in-between Deicide's touring schedule.
 The band followed up with Icons of Evil in 2007, which also featured Glen Benton as a session vocalist and continued the same musical style as Dechristianize.
 Vital Remains also released their first live DVD, Evil-Death-Live, through Polish label Metal Mind Productions.
 Dave Suzuki left the band, shortly after the release of Icons of Evil.